ArteiusWasTaken/FrontEndMentor.io---Newibie/FM-article-preview-component/README.md

-# Frontend Mentor - Interactive rating component solution
+# Frontend Mentor - Article preview component solution

-This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents